flintlib/arb/doc/source/acb_dirichlet.rst

 .. function:: int acb_dirichlet_conrey_next(acb_dirichlet_conrey_t x, const acb_dirichlet_group_t G)

-    Sets *x* to the next conrey index in *G* with lexicographic ordering.
+    Sets *x* to the next conrey element in *G* with lexicographic ordering.

     The return value
     is the index of the last updated exponent of *x*, or *-1* if the last element has been reached.

-    This function allows to iterate on the elements of *G* looping on their *index*.
+    This function allows to iterate on the elements of *G* looping on their *log*.
     Note that it produces elements in seemingly random *number* order.

     The following template can be used to loop over all elements *x* in *G*::